Chirality

-An object or a system is chiral if it is distinguishable from its mirror image; that is, it cannot be superimposed onto it.
-Conversely, a mirror image of an achiral object, such as a sphere, cannot be distinguished from the object.
+Chirality (/kaɪˈrælɪti/) is the property of an object not being identical to its mirror image.
+An object is chiral if it is not identical to its mirror image; that is, it cannot be superposed (not to be confused with superimposed) onto it.
+Conversely, an object is achiral (sometimes also amphichiral) if its mirror image cannot be distinguished from the object (i.e. can be superposed onto its mirror image), such as a sphere.
 A chiral object and its mirror image are called enantiomorphs (Greek, "opposite forms") or, when referring to molecules, enantiomers.
-A non-chiral object is called achiral (sometimes also amphichiral) and can be superposed on its mirror image.

-The term was first used by Lord Kelvin in 1893 and second by Robert Boyle Lecture at the Oxford University Junior Scientific Club which was published in 1894:
+Chirality is a property of asymmetry important in several branches of science.

 Human hands are perhaps the most recognized example of chirality.
-The left hand is a non-superimposable mirror image of the right hand; no matter how the two hands are oriented, it is impossible for all the major features of both hands to coincide across all axes.
+The left hand is a non-superposable mirror image of the right hand; no matter how the two hands are oriented, it is impossible for all the major features of both hands to coincide across all axes.
 This difference in symmetry becomes obvious if someone attempts to shake the right hand of a person using their left hand, or if a left-handed glove is placed on a right hand.

-In mathematics, chirality is the property of a figure that is not identical to its mirror image.
+The word chirality is derived from the Greek χείρ (kheir), "hand", a familiar chiral object.
+The term was first used by Lord Kelvin in 1893 in the second Robert Boyle Lecture at the Oxford University Junior Scientific Club which was published in 1894: